samp5/rust-os/progress_updates/milestone1.md

 ## A Freestanding Binary
 - The first thing we need to do is remove our dependency on the standard library
-	- This is because we need to implement the system calls ourselves!
+	- This is because many of the standard library functions result in system calls and we need to implement those system calls ourselves!
 - This is done with the attribute `#![no_std]`
-- When a Rust program panics it unwinds the stack to ensure that all variables are freed and the running program can catch and handle the panic.
+- Additionally, when a Rust program panics it unwinds the stack to ensure that all variables are freed and the running program can catch and handle the panic.
 	- This requires some specific libraries, `libunwind` on Linux, that introduce a lot of complexity
 	- We can simply abort on panics with